ViolaRono/DataVine-Analytics/README.md

 - Cosine similarity computed across all 71 individual chicken records.
 - recommend_feeds() function returns the feed types of the most similar chickens by weight for a given feed.
-- *Limitation noted:* comparisons are done at the individual-chicken level (not averaged per feed type), so results can vary depending on which specific chicken represents a feed type.

 ### Step 4: USArrests Dataset — Clustering (K-Means and GMM)
 - Standardized Murder, Assault, UrbanPop, Rape; selected Murder, Assault, and Rape as